NutriTeam/Nutri_Score/nutriscore_vis.md

 One can note the very high accuracy for beverages and non-beverages according to the grade.
 The algorithm raises low amount of errors that are due to missing values.
 Moreover, one can estimate that some information entered in the database is still inaccurate, even if we tried to complete and to correct it.

 We also discovered some absurdities in the calculation of NutriScore by Openfoodfacts.
 For instance, in the case of chocolate milk drink powders, the rating is done as a solid, because chocolate is a powder, but the information on which Openfoodfact's Nutriscore is based is the information of the diluted powder.
 Thus, powdered chocolate has the double advantage of being considered as a solid, but of having its diluted values used.
-This results in an A or B score, which is ridiculous given the nutritional value of chocolate milk drinks.
+This results in an A or B grade, which is ridiculous given the nutritional value of chocolate milk drinks.

 What is more, the fruits/vegetables/nuts estimation is difficult to handle with, as there is absolutely no defined convention.
 Most of this classification has to be done manually when the product is entered in the database.